What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 How Does an Interest-Only Mortgage Work?

-This approach makes monthly payments lower compared to a full repayment mortgage, where you pay one lump sum for both interest and capital.
+This approach makes monthly payments lower compared to a full repayment mortgage, where you pay for both interest and capital.

 To settle the balance at the end of an interest-only mortgage term, you’ll need a solid plan to repay the capital.
 Options include saving enough money over time or selling your property to cover what you owe.